serpapi/clauneck/README.md

 ---

-## Prequisites
+## Prerequisites
+Since [SerpApi](https://serpapi.com) offers free credits that renew every month, and the user can access a list of free public proxies online, this tool’s pricing is technically free.
+You may extract data from approximately 10,000 pages (100 results in 1 page, and up to 100 pages) with a free account from [SerpApi](https://serpapi.com).

 - For collecting URLs to scrape, one of the following is required:
   - SerpApi API Key: You may [Register to Claim Free Credits](https://serpapi.com/users/sign_up)
-  - List of URLs in a text document (The URLs should be Google webcache links that start with `https://webcache.googleusercontent.com`)
+  - List of URLs in a text document (The URLs should be Google web cache links that start with `https://webcache.googleusercontent.com`)
 - For scraping URLs, one of the following is required:
   - List of Proxies in a text document (You may use public proxies.
-Only http proxies are accepted.)
+Only HTTP proxies are accepted.)
   - Rotating Proxy IP

 ---